 We publish only original posts written exclusively for Learning Mind.
 If your article has already been published elsewhere, it is not a good idea to send us a request to repost it.
-Make sure your text uniqueness is high too (we recommend text uniqueness above 85%).
+Make sure your text uniqueness is high too, so don’t overload your article with quotes and citations.

 4. Your article should be well-written and mistake-free